-Animal Testing and Research FactsKnowing that lab animals are treated respectfully, responsibly and as humanely as possible strengthens our understanding – as does separating the facts from the myths.
+Animal Testing and Research FactsKnowing that lab animals are treated respectfully, responsibly and as humanely as possible strengthens our understanding – as does separating perceptions from reality.

 Do you know the real animal testing and research facts?

 Here are the facts to counter some common misconceptions about animal testing and research.